The material is already there, it wouldn't involve any lies at all. There are many advantages that need to be weighed.

 I wasn't raised in a religious environment.
 I did not learn to resent any of it.
 So I wont be the best at writing about the "why not".
 For that I invite comment from others.

 But don't forget to agree, if you can.
-It takes a lot more than a squick response to dismiss 33.3% donation matching.
+It takes a lot more than a squick response to dismiss some of these benefits.